gto76/standard-aliases/README.md

 Make Linux more user friendly with this collection of (Bash aliases)(http://tldp.org/LDP/abs/html/aliases.html).

+Linux is elegant and concise, but it is also hard.
+If you can't type well and/or have problem with memorizing stuff you're basically screwed.

 Technically they are not aliases but Bash functions, but standard aliases sounds less generic then standard functions...

 This collection provides the commands, that should be in Linux by default,